How to Facilitate a SAFe Radar Assessment

 Identify Top Gaps: Gather the list of opportunities from the analysis and use dot/straw voting to select the few top items the group wants to focus on.

-Write clear OKRs (Objectives and Key Results): Form small groups to work on quarterly OKRs for the top 2-3 items and then present to the rest of the group for feedback.
+Write Clear Acceptance Criteria and Define Measurable Results: Form small groups to work on writing clear acceptance criteria and defining measurable results for the top 2-3 items and then present to the rest of the group for feedback.

 Gain Consensus on Ownership: At least one person will need to volunteer to take ownership of each OKR.
 The owner(s) will need to take an action item to write stories with acceptance criteria, prior to the team’s first planning session.